freifunkMUC/wgkex/README.md

-# WireGuard Tools
+# WireGuard Key Exchange

-WireGuard Tools consists of both a frontend and a backend to dynamically supply WireGuard keys to a FreiFunk Gateway offering BATMAN over VXLAN over WireGuard.
+WireGuard Key Exchange is a tool consisting of two parts: a frontend (broker) and a backend (worker).
+The frontend (broker) is where the client can push (register) its key before connecting.
+The backend (worker) is injecting those keys into a WireGuard instance.
+This tool is intended to facilitate running BATMAN over VXLAN over WireGuard as a means to create encrypted high-performance mesh links.

 ## Installation